 Andre Olivie is a member of the Washington State LGBT Lawyers Association known as Q-Law and was the former Vice-President of the Seattle University School of Law LGBT Student Organization known as OUTLAWS.
-He is pleased to work with the LGBT community in their immigration needs and has provided information below on LGBT immigration issues and news.
+He speaks often in public on the issue of LGBT immigration.
+He is pleased to work with the LGBT community in Seattle, Redmond & Bellevue areas concerning their immigration needs and has provided information below on LGBT immigration issues and news.

 Gay Asylum and Witholding of Removal

 Immigration Attorney, Andre Olivie, helps gay, lesbian, bisexual and transgendered individuals who have been harmed or have a well-founded fear that they will be harmed or killed in their home countries because of their sexual-orientation or gender identity.
 In order to obtain LGBT asylum in the U.S. and individual must apply within one year of entry or show that changed conditions (such as coming out within the last year or new anti-gay laws in the home country within the last year).
 They must prove to the U.S. government that they have been harmed OR will be harmed or killed by their government OR people the government was unwilling OR unable to control because they are gay, lesbian or transgendered.
 Asylum can be applied for at any time.
 A grant of asylum allows the person to apply for a Greencard (Lawful Permanent Residence) after one year and thus a pathway to U.S. Citizenship.